RabbitRun47/G14-Setup/README.md

 In order to set a fan curve, you must have exactly 8 pairs, and also must not specify a temperature lower than 30c, and not higher than 109c.
 Each pair has the temperature and fan speed separated by a colon, and each pair is separated by commas.

 Example `"fan_curve": "30c:0%,40c:0%,50c:20%,60c:20%,70c:40%,80c:60%,90c:80%,100c:80%"`

+If you get any issues on running `sudo asusd` search in the [Discord server](https://discord.gg/ngbdKabAnP) or google
 ## Gnome Tweak Tool
 ```
 sudo apt install gnome-tweaks